Ergodic properties of sum- and max-stable stationary random fields via null and positive group actions: Introduction

-In this work, we also establish random fields analogues of some of the classical results on stable and max--stable processes.
-In particular, we show, following closely the work of Podg\'orski~\cite{podgorski92note}, that ergodicity and weak mixing are equivalent for stationary S$\alpha$S random fields.
-We also extend a well--known result of Gross~\cite{gross94some} and give necessary and sufficient condition for a stationary S$\alpha$S random field to be weakly mixing and in the process fill in a gap in \cite{gross94some} (see Remark~\ref{remark:mistake:gross} below).
-Similarly, in the $\alpha$--Fr\'echet case, we obtain a multiparameter version of a characterization of ergodicity given by Stoev~\cite{stoev08ergodicity}.
+Our goal in this paper is to establish a Samorodnitsky-type characterization for sum-stable and max-stable \textit{random fields}.
+The main obstacle is the unavailability of a higher-dimensional analogue of the work of Krengel~\cite{krengel67classification}, which plays a crucial role in Samorodnitsky's approach for processes.
+We resolve this problem by providing an alternative dimension-free characterization of ergodicity for both classes of sum- and max-stable stationary random fields.
+For simplicity of exposition as well as mathematical tractability, we work with symmetric $\alpha$-stable (S$\alpha$S), ($0<\alpha<2$) sum-stable random fields and $\alpha$-Fr\'echet max-stable random fields ($\alpha>0$).

-Rosi\'nsky and \.Zak \cite{rosinski:zak:1997} have shown that weak mixing and ergodicity are equivalent for (sum--)infinitely divisible processes.
-Recently, Kabluchko and Schlather \cite{kabluchko:schlather:2009} established the equivalence of weak mixing (of all orders) and ergodicity for max--infinitely divisible processes.
-In Section \ref{sec:max-stable}, we obtain a result showing the equivalence of weak mixing and ergodicity for the general class of positively dependent stationary random fields, which includes as particular cases max--infinitely divisible and max--stable random fields.
+The key ingredient of our results is the adaptation of the work of Takahashi~\cite{takahashi71invariant}.
+Thanks to Takahashi's result, we are able to develop tractable and dimension-free criteria for verifying whether a given spectral representation corresponds to an S$\alpha$S random field generated by a null (or positive) action.
+We also extend a well-known result of Gross~\cite{gross94some} and give necessary and sufficient condition for a stationary S$\alpha$S random field to be weakly mixing and in the process fill a gap in the proof of \cite{gross94some} (see Remark~\ref{remarkmistakegross} below).
+Similar results for $\alpha$-Fr\'echet random fields are obtained.
+Furthermore, these results offer alternative characterizations of ergodicity in the one-dimensional case.

 The paper is organized as follows.
-In Section \ref{sec:prelim}, we start with some auxiliary results from ergodic theory.
-In particular, we establish multiparameter versions of the {\it Stochastic} and {\it Birkhoff} Ergodic Theorems.
-In Section \ref{sec:decomp}, we establish the positive--null decomposition for measurable stationary S$\alpha$S random fields.
-Section \ref{sec:ergo} contains the main results on the ergodicity of S$\alpha$S random fields as well as the extensions of some other classical results on stable processes.
-The max--stable setting is discussed in Section \ref{sec:max-stable}.
-We conclude with a couple of examples in Section \ref{sec:example}.
-Some technical proofs and auxiliary results are given in the Appendix.
+In Section~\ref{secprelim} we start with some auxiliary results from ergodic theory.
+In Section \ref {secdecomp} we establish the positive-null decomposition for measurable stationary S$\alpha$S random fields.
+Section~\ref{secergo} characterizes the ergodicity of S$\alpha$S random fields.
+The max-stable setting is discussed in Section~\ref{secmax-stable}.
+We conclude with a couple of examples in Section~\ref{secexample}.
+Some technical proofs and auxiliary results are given in the \hyperref[app]{Appendix}.

-\section{Preliminaries on Ergodic Theory}
+\section{Preliminaries on ergodic theory}